Huckleberry Botanic Regional Preserve

 Huckleberry Botanic Regional Preserve is a 241 acre regional park and nature reserve in the Oakland Hills, in the eastern East Bay (San Francisco Bay Area) region of the San Francisco Bay Area of California.
 It is within Alameda and Contra Costa Counties.
 It is a park within the East Bay Regional Parks District system.
 The Preserve is named after the California Huckleberry (Vaccinium ovatum) which grows abundantly within its habitat.

 Geography

 The Huckleberry Botanic Regional Preserve is on the crest of the Oakland Hills, located above Oakland and Orinda.
 It represents a relic plant association found only in certain areas along the coastal climate region of California, where specific soil and climatic conditions still exist.
 It is a very diverse botanical area for native plants of the mixed evergreen forest and montane chaparral and woodlands ecoregions and plant communities.
-Trails connect the preserve with Robert Sibley Volcanic Preserve on the north, and Redwood Regional Park on the south.
+Trails connect the preserve with Robert Sibley Volcanic Regional Preserve on the north, and Redwood Regional Park on the south.

 The Huckleberry Trail is a 1.7 mile self-guided nature path that loops through the Preserve.
 Besides the California Huckleberry, other plants include the Golden chinquapin (Chrysolepis chrysophylla), western leatherwood, Douglas iris, wood fern and western sword fern.
 Trees include California Bay (Umbellularia californica), Coast live oak (Quercus agrifolia), pallid manzanita, brittleleaf manzanita, and California hazelnut.